Double Star Calculator - Documentation

 Position Angle

 This function computes the position angle θ of a double star measured from North towards East (0°–360°), based on Gaia DR3 coordinates of the two components.
-The associated uncertainty is calculated using first-order Gaussian error propagation.

 Input Parameters